-The university requires that each student have insurance which covers major medical expenses and which provides repatriation expenses in case of an emergency.
-We recommend the policy available from Cultural Insurance Services International which costs $31/month (the cost is higher for students over 25 years old).
+The university requires that each student have insurance that covers major medical expenses and which provides repatriation expenses in case of an emergency.
+We recommend the policy available from Cultural Insurance Services International that costs $34/month (the cost is higher for students over 25 years old).
 CISI insurance is included in the cost of each summer study tour.
 Click here for more information about this insurance.

 Study abroad programs usually involve expenses in addition to the regular expenses associated with attending Lander University.
 Students must also provide their own airfare to and ground transportation within their host countries.
 Additional personal travel or touring will incur additional expense.